 Weather-wise there is never a bad time to visit the Hawaiian Islands!
-Prepare yourself for endless sunshine, refreshing showers, balmy breezes, double rainbows and a few climatic surprises.
+Prepare yourself for Hawaii weather, it’s all about endless sunshine, refreshing showers, balmy breezes, double rainbows and a few climatic surprises.

 Hawaii has a sub-tropical climate with only two seasons, a hot, usually humid summer and a mild to cool winter.